-Leonard Brothers of Tortola and Pennsylvania Get One Year In Prison For Smuggling Six Illegals From The Dominican Republic Into The Territory
+Leonard Brothers of Tortola Get 1 Year In Prison For Smuggling 6 Illegals From The Dominican Republic

 CHARLOTTE AMALIE — Two brothers who admitted in federal court to smuggling six illegal aliens from the Dominican Republic into the territory were ordered to serve a year in prison on Tuesday.

 King Leonard, 24, of Road Town, Tortola and Michael Leonard, 21, of Pennsylvania, were each sentenced to 12 months in prison for bringing into and harboring illegal aliens in the United States, Acting U.S. Attorney Joycelyn Hewlett said.

 U.S. District Court Judge Curtis Gomez also sentenced the Leonard brothers to serve three years of supervised release, pay a $100 special assessment, and perform 350 hours of community service.

 The Leonards recently pleaded guilty to bringing in and harboring illegal aliens in the United States.